chrjoh/shell_code/README.md

 Most buffer overflow errors are related to C stdlib string functions: strcpy(), sprintf(), strcat(), and so on.
 All of these functions use the NULL symbol to indicate the end of a string.
 Therefore, a function will not read shellcode after the first occurring NULL byte.
+There are other delimiters like linefeed (0x0A), carriage return (0x0D), 0xFF, and others.
 See the code for two example on how to change the mov instruction

 #### Binary to string